Why it is Important to Teach Correct Letter Formation!

 • Lower-case letters are far less complicated, requiring fewer pencil lifts to complete the letters.

-• As both lower-case and capital letters require a child to form curved lines, a skill which most children have to practise, writing lower-case letters is no more difficult than writing capitals.
+• As both lower-case and capital letters require a child to form curved lines, a skill which most children have to practice, writing lower-case letters is no more difficult than writing capitals.

 • Young children who have learnt mostly capital letters first find it difficult to stop, as it is so ingrained into the memory, often using them half way through words and sentences.
 Even when they are older this inappropriate use of capitals creeps back into their work especially if they are tired or concentrating hard on composing their work.